 Locate the grille spring connector in the housing slots and push the grille into place.
 Square the grille by sliding it slightly with your fingers.

-Test the fan again: The fan should run quietly with no rattling (which would otherwise indicate that you’ve left out a fastener).
+Test the fan again: The fan should run quietly with no rattling, which would indicate that you’ve left out a fastener.
 Now, check its suction power by holding a small piece of toilet paper near the grille.
-The fan should suck the paper towards the grille.
-Finally, test for proper damper operation by holding your hand in front of the grille with the fan off—you shouldn’t feel any air movement.
+The fan should suck the paper toward the grille.
+Finally, test for proper damper operation by holding your hand in front of the grille with the fan off.
+You shouldn’t feel any air movement.
 If everything checks out, clean up the work area and tell all of your friends how handy you are!